 Local

-Man riding e-bike dies following collision with Coral Springs police vehicle
+60-year-old e-moto rider dies from collision with Coral Springs police vehicle

-An e-bike rider died in a crash after he collided with a Coral Springs Police Department vehicle, officers said.
+An e-moto rider died in a crash after he collided with a Coral Springs Police Department vehicle, officers said.

-An e-bike rider died in a crash after he collided with a Coral Springs Police Department vehicle, officers said. mocner@miamiherald.com
+An e-moto rider died in a crash after he collided with a Coral Springs Police Department vehicle, officers said. mocner@miamiherald.com

-The crash happened at around 9:40 p.m. on April 17 near the 4300 block of Riverside Drive, police said in a statement the following morning.
+The crash involving the e-moto and an on-duty officer happened at around 9:40 p.m. on April 17 near the 4300 block of Riverside Drive, police said in a statement the following morning.

 Officers began providing aid until the Coral Springs-Parkland Fire Department took him to Broward Health North, where he was pronounced dead.

-It’s the second deadly e-bike crash in the last eight months in Coral Springs as the city’s public safety officials are grappling with how to curb accidents.
+It’s the second deadly crash involving an e-bike or e-moto in the last eight months in Coral Springs as the city’s public safety officials are grappling with how to curb accidents.
 They’ve turned to education campaigns, citations and towing illegal devices while state legislators work to sort out regulations.

 A 62-year-old man riding an electric bike was killed in a crash with a pickup truck in February.